 Otoplasty Risks May Include:

 Like any surgery, otoplasty poses a risk of bleeding, infection and adverse reactions to anesthesia.
 It is also possible to have an allergic reaction to the surgical tape or other materials used during the procedure.

 Otoplasty is safely performed as an outpatient procedure, usually at your plastic surgeon’s office.
 Recovery from otoplasty is relatively easy.
 Discomfort following otoplasty surgery is normal and can be controlled with pain medication.
 After the procedure Dr. Moenster will place a head bandage, which covers both ears.
 This dressing is important for a speedy recovery and needs to remain intact until your plastic surgeon states otherwise.

 Rest and relaxation is important for recovery.
 Patients should keep their head elevated above the level of the heart to help prevent swelling and bruising.
 Physical activity should be avoided for two weeks.

 After your bandages are removed, you’ll notice immediate results in the appearance of your ears.
-These changes are permanent.
 Surgical incisions are hidden behind the ear or well hidden in the natural creases if the ear was positioned closer to the head.